-If your iPhone stopped working, then other than going to the service center and paying hefty charges, perhaps the only alternative you have is to try to put it in DFU mode.
+If your iPhone stopped working, other than going to the service center and paying hefty charges, perhaps the only alternative you have is to try putting it in DFU mode.
 In today’s guide, we will help you to step by step on how to put the iPhone in DFU Mode.

 What is DFU mode?

 It is the deepest mode of restoration that is available on an iPhone.
-It allows the device to be restored from almost any state it is in.
-This mode is the last method that people try to restore their iPhone.
+It allows the device to be restored from almost any state.
+This model is the last method that people try to restore their iPhone.